sodafoundation/architecture-analysis/README.md

 ### Meeting Time

 #### Meeting on Tuesdays
-Next Meeting Date: April 24, 2018
+Next Meeting Date: May 8, 2018

 It is held bi-weekly at 4:00pm-5:00pm UTC (9:00am-10:00am PT and 12:00pm-1:00pm ET) on Tuesdays.